5G Primer

 Ultra-low latency

-URLLC will also greatly enhance the capabilities of augmented and virtual reality which will be able to match human interaction with these digital environments in real time.
+URLLC will also greatly enhance the capabilities of augmented and virtual reality which will be able to match human interaction with digital environments in real time.
 This will better enable AR/VR use for education and training purposes.
 When paired with other technologies that permit users to feel the actions of another – the so-called “Tactile Internet” – training professionals will be able to instruct and correct the actions of the trainee simultaneously.

 Massive connectivity